python/cpython/Doc/library/optparse.rst

 * ``nargs`` (default: 1)

-  How many arguments of type :attr:`type` should be consumed when this option is seen.
+  How many arguments of type :attr:`!type` should be consumed when this option is seen.
 If > 1, :mod:`optparse` will store a tuple of values to :attr:`dest`.

 * ``const``